Not too long ago, U.S. Città di Palermo looked destined to become a major player in Italian football.

 Possessing a hammer of a left foot, Ilicic starred for Palermo for three seasons, scoring 25 goals and registering 18 assists in just over a century of appearances.

 The powerful forward’s form didn’t go unnoticed and in 2013, he moved on, joining Fiorentina, where he became an integral member of the team before moving to Atalanta in the summer of 2017.
+The 31-year-old played a key role last season as the Goddess achieved Champions League football for the first time in the club’s history with a third-place Serie A finish.

 Forward: Paulo Dybala